Close Menu

 Netflix is a great way to stream thousands of titles of online content, including well-known TV series, movies, mind-broadening documentaries and stand-up comedy shows, whenever and wherever you are.
 But when it comes to streaming data usage, making sure that you don’t run out of cap, or incur additional costs.

-If you’re on Wi-Fi, there’s no need to be concerned as Netflix automatically adjusts your data usage according to your bandwidth.
+If you’re on Wi-Fi, there’s no need to be concerned as the streaming service automatically adjusts your data usage according to your bandwidth.
 But if you’re watching Netflix using your monthly data plan through your cellular carrier, you’ll want to be aware of your data usage.

 Luckily, Netflix allows you to control how much data you use.
-Here are some pointers to help you monitor both Wi-Fi and mobile data usage while you stream Netflix, and how to control it.
+Here are some pointers to help you monitor both Wi-Fi and mobile data usage while you stream, and how to control it.

 How can I control how much data Netflix uses?